 This time, I went with a big group of friends.
 For the first time ever, we were able to gather up some of our closest friends and convince them to fly down to Mexico with us.
 The first week, there was 8 of us all together, and the next there was 5.
-Travelling with friends is a ton of fun, and something I highly recommend everyone do at least once (or why not make it an annual thing?!) because you really get to spend so much time together and form such amazing memories.
+Traveling with friends is a ton of fun and something I highly recommend everyone do at least once (or why not make it an annual thing?!) because you really get to spend so much time together and form such amazing memories.
 This trip will forever go down as one of my favourites because of all the people who were able to join us, and I am excited for us all to travel together again.
 Now, onto my guide to Sayulita!

 A Beachbums Guide to Sayulita

 Where to Eat

 One of the big hits with our group of friends was Chocobanana.
 When you’re traveling in groups, it can be a challenge to find a place to dine that pleases everyone’s taste, but Chocobanana had something for everyone.
 Went twice for breakfast at Chocobanana, and both times I loved my breakfast choice – though if you’re heading there just once then be sure to get their famous French Toast Pudding.

 When going to Chocobanana, be sure to wait to get a table upstairs.
 If you sit in the top corner, you’ll get a great view of the walkways, colourful flags, and bustling square below.
 It’s a perfect spot to relax, drink your morning coffee, and take in the beauty of Sayulita.